oscal-compass/compliance-trestle-demos/README.md

 [This folder](./trestle_sdk_examples) contains a number of small examples for using the trestle OSCAL sdks.

-## Australian government Information Security Manual (ISM)

-This demonstration uses trestle as an SDK for generating OSCAL files.
-This demonstration downloads all currently available versions of the Australian Government ISM from [ACSC](https://www.acsc.gov.au) and converts those documents to a set of OSCAL catalogs and profiles.
-[Read more about the demo here](ISM_catalog_profile).

 ## arc42 architectural template enforcement using trestle author.

 [arc42](https://arc42.org/) have created a set open-source architecture documentation templates.
 This [demonstration](./arc42-author-demo)